Himanshu4788/Netflix_clone/README.md

 Multiple rows of movie thumbnails (like Trending, Top Rated, etc.)
 Hover effects on movie posters
-Responsive design for mobile, tablet, and desktop Search bar (optional — can be made functional with JavaScript filtering) Technologies Used:
+Responsive design for mobile, tablet, and desktop Search bar
+Technologies Used:
 HTML5 for structure
-CSS3 (and optionally Flexbox/Grid) for styling and layout
+CSS3  for styling and layout

 Goal:
 Improve frontend web development skills